-Page 60: "More successful have been Lyft Line and UberPool, both launched in 2014.
-These services bring together previously unacquainted riders with similar origins and destinations.
+Page 60: "These services bring together previously unacquainted riders with similar origins and destinations.
 Computer algorithms assign additional riders to drivers in real time.
 The computer optimizes route changes as new pickups are requested, aiming to minimize the detours experienced by each rider."

-Page 63: "This study modeled the impact of replacing all cars and bus trips in Lisbon, Portugal, a midsized European city, with mobility provided by fleets of shared automated taxis and shuttle busses.
-Among the key findings were that 97 percent fewer vehicles (cars, shuttle busses, and full-size busses) would be needed to serve all trips, 95 percent less space would be required for public parking, and 37 percent fewer kilometers would be traveled by the vehicles.
-The study also estimated that each vehicle would travel ten times the total distance traveled by current vehicles.
-The benefits of intensive use of vehicles are large: much lower cost per passenger (since depreciation and operating costs are spread out over many more occupants) ..."
+Page 63: "This study modeled ... mobility provided by fleets of shared automated taxis and shuttle busses. ...
+97 percent fewer vehicles (cars, shuttle busses, and full-size busses) would be needed to serve all trips, 95 percent less space would be required for public parking ... much lower cost per passenger (since depreciation and operating costs are spread out over many more occupants) ..."

-Page 63: "A study of New York City by researchers at the Massachusetts Institute of Technology came to similar conclusions: three thousand four-passenger cars could serve 98 percent of taxi demand in New York City, with an average wait time of 2.7 minutes.
+Page 63: "... three thousand four-passenger cars could serve 98 percent of taxi demand in New York City, with an average wait time of 2.7 minutes.
 The researchers also found that 95 percent of taxi demand would be met by just two thousand ten-person vehicles, compared with the nearly fourteen thousand taxis that currently operate in New York City.
 They used an algorithm that reroutes cars in real time to serve incoming requests."